oflorez/HumanGenomeAssemblies/README.md

 This protocol can be utilized to filter specific regions of interest within assemblies, making them suitable for various other applications.

 ### Step 1.
 Define the target region of interest
 This step is customized, employing an *In-Silico* PCR strategy that involves searching a sequence database using a pair of PCR primers.
-See an example [video](https://www.youtube.com/watch?v=U8_QYwmdGYU) on YouTube channel.
+See an example [video](https://www.youtube.com/watch?v=U8_QYwmdGYU) on YouTube.

 #### Example application: UCSC Genome Browser (hg38) chr5:1,250,000-1,450,000
 This region that includes the genes *TERT*, *CLPTM1L*, and *SLC6A3.*

 Forward Primer: `GCTGAGAGTCACTCTGAGAACTGTC`  Reverse Primer: `GCATCAGGTTCATCATCTAGCCAAG`

+### Step 2.

 GCTGAGAGTCACTCTGAGAACT